sordina/ScriptMidi/README.md

 I use this for all kinds of reasons.

 * A convenient way to trigger system functions during a music performance.
-* A test-case laucher during software developement so that you don't need to change windows to trigger a curl script, or something along those lines.
+* A test-case launcher during software development so that you don't need to change windows to trigger a curl script, or something along those lines.
 * A ghetto sampler - triggering sounds with `afplay` or "vocals" with the `say` command.

 More to the point, if you already have a Midi device sitting on your desk unused, why not use it for something?